luminlabsdev/framework/docs/guides/cycles.md

 The code above will print the amount of frames that have passed since the server started or the client joined entered the data model.
 It will also print the delta time for each frame.

-## Worker Types
+## Cycle Types

-This is a list of all of the allowed worker types.
+This is a list of all of the allowed cycle types.
 It can be seen below.

 - `PostSimulation`<br>
 Fires every *frame* after the physics simulation has completed.